Pcdejong/Datalogic-Android-Stage/README.md

 Added SSID and WPA2key parameters to setup a wifi network.

 # Reboot option (5.2)
-Added Reboot option to auto reboot the terminal at the end of a file. (please be aware with firmware updates) A reboottimeout is set to 10 seconds by default.
+Added Reboot option to auto reboot the terminal at the end of a file.
+A reboottimeout is set to 10 seconds by default.
 If SurelockRun is set to true this parameter will be auto set to 30 to give Surelock time to start first.

 # Fixed ip adress (4.4)